Menu

 Zoo on the Broom

-We had a very exciting visitor today a witch named Charlotte from ZooLab, who shared a spooky story and brought along some interesting animals to pet.
-The children met a hairy tarantula, corn snake, giant African snail, frog, gerbil and a hissing cockroach.
-As you will see from the photos, some enjoyed the experience more than others!
+We had a very exciting visitor today, a witch named Charlotte from ZooLab, who shared a spooky story and brought along some fascinating animals for us to meet.
+The children had the chance to see and gently touch a hairy tarantula, a corn snake, a giant African snail, a frog, a gerbil and even a hissing cockroach.